lambdanil/astOS/README.md

 * astOS is installed from the official Arch Linux live iso available on [https://archlinux.org/](https://archlinux.org)
 * If you run into issues installing packages during installation, make sure you're using the newest arch iso, and if needed update the pacman keyring
 * You need an internet connection to install astOS
-* Currently astOS ships 2 installation profiles, one for minimal installs, and the other for desktop with the Gnome desktop environment, but support for more DE's will be added
+* Currently astOS ships 3 installation profiles, one for minimal installs and two for desktop, one with the Gnome desktop environment and one with KDE Plasma, but support for more DE's will be added
 * The installation script is easily configurable and adjusted for your needs (but it works just fine without any modifications)

 Install git first - this will allow us to download the install script